Sum 41: Musical style and influences

 In a November 2004 interview, Deryck Whibley said: "We don't even consider ourselves punk.
 We're just a rock band.
 We want to do something different.
 We want to do our own thing.
 That's how music has always been to us."
 Dave Baksh reiterated Whibley's claims, stating "We just call ourselves rock...
 It's easier to say than punk, especially around all these fuckin' kids that think they know what punk is.
 Something that was based on not having any rules has probably one of the strictest fucking rule books in the world."

 Sum 41's musical style has consistently changed between albums.
 The band's EP Half Hour of Power is described as pop-punk and skate punk.
-All Killer No Filler was also described as pop-punk and skate punk (except for "Pain for Pleasure", which is purely heavy metal).
+All Killer No Filler has been described as fusing "arena-sized riffing, hip-hop poses, and crass humor," and was also categorized as pop-punk and skate punk (except for "Pain for Pleasure", which is purely heavy metal).
+Loftus stated that after the band's debut, their "mischievous pop-punk style was steadily hardened with darker, world-weary lyrics and a heavier, metal-inspired attack."
 Does This Look Infected? has been described as punk rock, pop-punk melodic hardcore, horror punk, and heavy metal.
+Revolver stated that the band's sound became "the band’s sound got edgier, darker and more cynical" during this time.

 Chuck moved into a sound influenced by heavy metal and hardcore punk, and has been categorised by critics as alternative metal, thrash metal and melodic hardcore.
 Underclass Hero was as a revival of the band's pop-punk style, however differentiated itself from their early work through its heavy use of acoustic guitars, complex vocal harmonies, pianos and organs.
 Screaming Bloody Murder saw the band turn in a much darker direction.
 Sonically it was a return to metal, while also incorporating elements of garage rock and, on some songs, progressive rock.
 13 Voices and Order in Decline saw the band continue in this heavier direction, incorporating elements of hardcore punk, metalcore and thrash metal.
 Their final album, Heaven :x: Hell, is a double album which features both a return to the pop-punk sound of the band's early career, and a continuation of the band's later heavy metal sound.
 This album was also described as skate punk, alternative rock, and alternative metal.